singerdmx/flutter-quill/flutter_quill_extensions/README.md

 # Flutter Quill Extensions

 Helpers to support embed widgets in flutter_quill.
+See [Flutter Quill](https://pub.dev/packages/flutter_quill) for details of use.

 ## Usage